 - Finding it difficult to get up and go to work

-Some symptoms of secondary trauma are similar to what people who have posttraumatic stress disorder (PTSD) go through.
-Other secondary trauma symptoms can look like burnout.
+Some symptoms of this type of trauma are similar to what people who have posttraumatic stress disorder (PTSD) go through.
+Other symptoms can look like burnout.

 Regardless of which types of symptoms a person develops, untreated secondary trauma can have a powerful negative impact on their psychological well-being and overall quality of life.
 But when a person receives proper professional care, they can process their experiences and regain control of their thoughts and feelings.